bbauska/W3Cx-5of5/README.md

 11. var darkVador = new Hero(&quot;Dark Vador&quot;, &quot;empire&quot;);

--   **Line 1**: a class is simply defined using the keyword class followed by the name of the class.
+-   <b>Line 1</b>: a class is simply defined using the keyword class followed by the name of the class.
 Like for constructor functions, the convention is to use a noun, capitalized.

--   **Line 2**: the constructor is defined using the constructor keyword. **THERE CAN BE ONLY ONE CONSTRUCTOR in the class.**  A SyntaxError will be thrown if the class contains more than one occurrence of a constructor method.
+-   <b>Line 2</b>: the constructor is defined using
+    the constructor keyword. <b>THERE CAN BE ONLY ONE CONSTRUCTOR in the class.</b>  A SyntaxError will be thrown if the class contains more than one occurrence of a constructor method.
 No more use of the function keyword.
 Simply use the constructor keyword followed by the parameters.